 That game, at the time called “Jane the Concussion Slayer,” was initially completely analog, relying on friends and family to present her with challenges that involve physical activity and social connection.
 When McGonigal was able to get back on her feet, she turned it into an iOS game called SuperBetter.

 Much like the game she played in the offline world, it encourages users to complete challenges that increase your personal resilience and in turn improve your physical and mental well-being.
-But since it’s digital, it’s able to use Facebook, smartphones and game mechanics to make it an addictive experience.
+But since it’s digital, it’s able to use Facebook, smartphones and game mechanics to make it an addictive experience, whether it be pixelmon or any other game.

 The results, she says, directly address the regrets of those on their death beds, noting how games keep friends closer together and encourage self-expression. “[The game is] helping them in the same ways as it helped me.
 They’re feeling stronger and better … better understood by friends and family,” she said.
 This effect, especially for those that play the game for recovery, is what she refers to as “post-traumatic growth.”